Elihu Root: Secretary of War (1899–1904)

 In July 1899, President William McKinley offered Root a position in his cabinet as Secretary of War.
 The offer came on the heels of the Spanish–American War.
 In general, the war had been a success, but Secretary Russell A. Alger had come under heavy criticism for his management of the department, and McKinley had requested his resignation.
 At first, Root declined, but accepted when he realized "McKinley wanted a lawyer to run the governments of the islands."

+Puerto Rico and conflicts of interest

+When Root assumed office as Secretary of War in August 1899, he was widely recognized as "probably the best corporation lawyer in the United States."
+His client roster presented a direct conflict of interest with the policies he would oversee in Puerto Rico: Root had served as personal attorney to John Pierpont Morgan and to Henry Havemeyer, president of the American Sugar Refining Company (the Sugar Trust), which dominated 100% of the American sugar industry and held extensive interests in Puerto Rico and Cuba.
+He had also led the legal reorganization of the Sugar Trust in 1890, and had represented Standard Oil, the Tobacco Trust, and the Bank of North America.

+Root was also a member of the Metropolitan Club in Washington, D.C., alongside J.P.
+Morgan, Theodore Roosevelt, Henry Cabot Lodge, and General Nelson Appleton Miles, who had led the military invasion of Puerto Rico on July 25, 1898.
+As Secretary of War, Root ratified in 1899 the exclusive franchise granted to The New York and Porto Rico Steamship Co., a corporation controlled by associates of J.P.
+Morgan, giving it the sole right to operate the only concrete dock in the port of San Juan, consolidating a maritime monopoly over Puerto Rico trade that lasted more than fifty years.

-As Secretary of War, Root actively framed the establishment of civilian governments in the new American territories of Cuba, the Philippines, and Puerto Rico.
-He also modernized the Department of War.
+Root established civilian governments in the new American territories of Cuba, the Philippines, and Puerto Rico, and modernized the Department of War.
 His rapid success and popularity led Root to become the first choice of the Republican National Committee for the vice presidential nomination in 1900 by December 1899, but McKinley had objected to losing his Secretary of War, and Root himself preferred to stay in the Cabinet.
 The nomination ultimately went to Theodore Roosevelt over his own objection and led to his ascension as President upon the assassination of McKinley in 1901.

 During the Boxer Rebellion of 1900, Root handled foreign policy matters for Secretary of State John Hay, who was ill.

 Root resigned from the cabinet on February 1, 1904, and returned to private practice as a lawyer.
 He was succeeded by William Howard Taft.